 This three-year period begins on the date in which title transferred from the Borrower.

-If the credit report does not indicate the date of the foreclosure or deed-in-lieu of foreclosure, the Mortgagee must obtain the Settlement Statement, deed or other legal documents evidencing the date of property transfer.
+If the credit report does not indicate the date of the foreclosure or deed-in-lieu of foreclosure, the Mortgagee must obtain the Closing Disclosure, deed or other legal documents evidencing the date of property transfer.

 If the foreclosure or deed-in-lieu of foreclosure was the result of a circumstance beyond the Borrower’s control, the Mortgagee must obtain an explanation of the circumstance and document that the circumstance was beyond the Borrower’s control.